microsoftarchive/cqrs-journey/README.markdown

 # Release Notes

-The most up-to-date version of the release notes issues is available [online][releasenotes]
+The most up-to-date version of the release notes issues is available [online][releasenotes].

 The release notes include information about: